DEIS-Tools/DEIS-MCC/README.md

 To get started, please refer to the [setup guide](setup/SETUP.md)

+Prior to usage, please refert to the [house rules](setup/RULES.md) for using the cluster.

 To see a list of common tasks, refer to the [cheat sheet](usage/CHEAT-SHEET.md)

 For more advanced usage, refer to the [advanced user guide](usage/ADVANCED.md)